mosheb/jqKeyboard/README.md

 ---

 jQuery-based virtual keyboard.
-This fork adds left and right arrow keys for caret movement in inut field.
+This fork adds left and right arrow keys for caret movement in input field.

 **v1.0.1**